Hamzaishappy786/mlops-assignment-1/README.md

-# MLOps Assignment 1: Iris Classification with MLflow
+# MLOps Assignment 1: Model Monitoring and Registration using MLflow

+**Author**: Muhammad Hamza

 This project demonstrates **end-to-end MLOps workflow** on the classic Iris dataset.
-We train Logistic Regression, SVM, and KNN classifiers, track experiments with **MLflow**, compare results, and register the best model.
+I have trained Logistic Regression, SVM, and KNN classifiers, tracked their experiments with **MLflow**, compared their results, and registered the best model.

+## Problem Statement:

+Classify **Iris flowers** (setosa, versicolor, virginica) based on 4 features:
+- sepal length
+- sepal width
+- petal length
+- petal width

+**Goal:** build multiple models, track their experiments with MLflow, compare their performance metrics, and register the best one on mlflow.

 ---

-## Project Structure
+## Project Structure:

 ```bash
 mlops-assignment-1/